SolidDesignNet/j1939scanner/README.md

 2. install the msys2 32 bit GTK libraries:
 From: https://github.com/gtk-rs/gtk/issues/494

-Steps that seems work on empty Windows7 VM

 Install rust with rustup‑init.exe (as script in console install to "C:\users\USER" anyway) with i686-pc-windows-gnu/stable/yes